yulisun/IRG-McS/README.md

 # IRG-McS
-Iterative Robust Graph for Unsupervised Change Detection of Heterogeneous Remote Sensing Images
+MATLAB Code for Iterative Robust Graph for Unsupervised Change Detection of Heterogeneous Remote Sensing Images

 ## Introduction
-Code: IRG-McS - 2021
+MATLAB Code: IRG-McS - 2021
 This is a test program for the Iterative Robust Graph and Markovian co-Segmentation method (IRG-McS) for heterogeneous change detection.

 IRG-McS is an improved version of our previous work of NPSG (https://github.com/yulisun/NPSG) and INLPG (https://github.com/yulisun/INLPG).